reubenharry/rhine-bayes-examples/README.md

 Install Haskell, using the installer, [GHCup](https://www.haskell.org/ghcup/).

-Build with the command `stack build` in the root directory, and run with `stack exec demo`.
+Build and run with `cabal run demo`.
 This will open a window with numbered options, which you can choose by entering a number on your keyboard and pressing Enter.

 # The code